mithi/simple-cryptography/README.md

 - The meet-in-the-middle attack (MITM) is a generic space–time tradeoff cryptographic attack.
 We demonstrate the MITM attack by using it to solve a discrete log problem.

 ### 6. [Factoring Challenges](./6-factoring/)
 - RSA can be broken when the public modulus `N` is generated incorrectly.
 These scripts illustrate how you'd be able to factor `N` when `p` and `q` are close to each other.

  ### 7. [Basic RSA](./7-basic-rsa/)
- - Here is a pipeline using basic RSA encryption and decryption.
-A modified PKCS v1.5 is applied to the short secret message prior to RSA encryption and upon decryption, the plaintext recovered is assumed to have a modified PKCS v1.5 format.
-PKCS v1.5 is a specification widely used like in HTTPS but it turns out that this is not semantically secure.
-You can read more about the attack on the paper by **Bleichenbacher, 1998**.
+ - An example pipeline that demonstrates basic RSA encryption and decryption.

 # References
 - [Coursera Cryptography I, Stanford, Dan Boneh](https://www-origin.coursera.org/learn/crypto)